Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ![Step1](../media/bg-step1.png)

-The trigger to move into the [T2 stage](#t2-sync-k8s-state-between-blue-and-green-cluster) is the validation of AKS at platform level, usually are used native metrics avaiaable in Azure Monitor and CLI commands to check the healthy of the deployment.
+The trigger to move into the [T2 stage](#t2-sync-k8s-state-between-blue-and-green-cluster) is the validation of AKS at platform level, usually are used native metrics available in Azure Monitor and CLI commands to check the healthy of the deployment.

 #### T2: Sync K8S State between Blue and Green cluster

-At this stage there is the alignment between the two clusters, that means that all:
-- applications
-- operators
-- K8S resources
-are deployed in the green cluster, the ultimate goal is that at the end of the sync the clusters are equivalent.
+At this stage there is an alignment between the two clusters, meaning all **applications**, **operators** and **K8S resources** are newly deployed in the green cluster.
+The ultimate goal is that at the end of the sync the clusters are equivalent.

 There are multiple solutions/approaches to replicate/sync K8S state on clusters:
-- Redeployment via Ci/CD
+- Redeployment via CI/CD
 - GitOps with solutions promoted in CNCF
 - Customized solution that store the K8S configs and resources, usually databses and K8S manifests generators